Thursday, December 29, 2011

 Notes from Aria

-I pulled out one of my favourite unplayed games, Aria, for some
+I pulled out one of my favourite unplayed games, Aria, for some reading fun.
+Here are some notes that people may find interested or relevant:

 * Traditional AD&D "leather armor" is cuirbouille, or leather boiled in oil.
 It shares the same etymology as the 'cuirass'.